ajsteele/handy.R/README.md

 handy.R
 =======

-An R script of handy functions to save time.
+An R script containing handy functions to save time and typing.